 A milestone CRJ report published in 1987 demonstrated that the single most significant factor in the siting of toxic hazardous-waste facilities nationwide was race.
 A subsequent report, by the National Law Journal, noted that polluters of Black neighborhoods were fined only half as much as polluters in white areas.
-"Racism," Chavis told the participants of the round table, "has always been used to justify the rape of the environment and the rape of people, and to deprive them of economic rights."
+"Racism," Chavis told the participants of the round table, "has always been used to justify the rape of the environment and the rape of people, and to e are writing this letter in the belief that through dialogue and mutual strategizing we can create a global environmental movement that protects us all.